 Section 1.
-The affairs of Society shall be governed by an Executive Board consisting of the eight (nine when during the third year of the Treasurer’s term when a Treasurer-Elect is in place) elected and four appointed officers of the Society.
+The affairs of Society shall be governed by an Executive Board consisting of the nine (ten when during the third year of the Treasurer’s term when a Treasurer-Elect is in place) elected and five appointed officers of the Society.

 Section 2.
 Meetings of the Executive Board shall be held in conjunction with the annual meeting.
 Special meetings of the Executive Board may be called by the President or upon the written request of three members of the Executive Board.

 Section 3.
 Any vacancy on the Executive Board shall be filled, for the balance of the unexpired term, by appointment of the President of the Society.